Skip to main content

 Yes, the fact that McCaffrey’s YPRR total isn’t far from wideout Ricky Pearsall’s is wild.
 McCaffrey is on pace to shatter the 1,000-yard mark as a receiver.

-If most of that happens, and if Purdy can work back into decent toe health to be the explosive distributor that he’s been for over three seasons now, the 49ers will transform that table above by season’s end — and perhaps their run game will click as a result, too.
+If most of that happens, and if Purdy can work back into decent toe health to be the explosive distributor he’s been for more than three seasons, the 49ers will transform that table above by season’s end — and perhaps their run game will click as a result, too.